fabsrc/like-i-give-a-fuck/README.md

 **Mozilla Firefox**
 > 1. Download the `output/like-i-give-a-fuck-X.X.xpi` file
-> 2. Drag and drop the file into your browser
+> 2. Drag and drop the file into your browser window

 **Google Chrome**
 > 1. Download the `output/like-i-give-a-fuck-X.X` folder
 > 2. Go to [chrome://extensions](chrome://extensions) in your Chrome browser
-> 3. Drag and drop the Folder into your browser window
+> 3. Drag and drop the folder into your browser window
 >
 > Alternatively read here how to [install extensions in Chrome](https://developer.chrome.com/extensions/getstarted#unpacked)